5 Steps to Becoming a CPA in Missouri

 1. Get Your Education

 a.
 Request literature from Missouri colleges and universities with accounting programs.
-The Missouri State Board of Accountancy requires each certified public accountant practicing in the state to have earned 150 semester hours of college credit and a bachelor’s degree.
+The Missouri State Board of Accountancy requires each certified public accountant practicing in the state to have earned 150 semester hours of college credit and at least a bachelor’s degree.

 b.
 Missouri has a residency requirement for its CPAs.
 This means that you must either be a resident of, be regularly employed in, or have a place of business in Missouri in order to be eligible to take the Uniform CPA Exam and become licensed as a CPA in Missouri.

 c.
 If you are still attending college or have just graduated, make sure that the Missouri State Board of Accountancy will recognize your college credits.
-The Missouri Board of Accountancy defers to the National Association of State Boards of Accountancy (NSBA) with regard to school accreditation.
+The Missouri Board of Accountancy defers to the National Association of State Boards of Accountancy (NASBA) with regard to school accreditation.
 NASBA currently recognizes all regional accrediting agencies:

 If you graduated from a foreign college or university, one of the following agencies must evaluate your credits.
 Obtain evaluation forms from the agency and have them submitted directly to CPA Examination Services, Missouri Coordinator, P.O.
 Box 198469, Nashville, TN 37219-8469: